liblaber/java-sdk-template/README.md

 ### Namespace Registration

-Namespace is the crutial prerequisite for publishing a package to the Central Repository as it is the `groupId` of the package.
-The [Central Portal Namespace Documentation](https://central.sonatype.org/register/namespace/#switching-to-ossrh-during-portal-early-access) provides detaled instructions for claiming a namespace.
+Namespace is the crucial prerequisite for publishing a package to the Central Repository as it is the `groupId` of the package.
+The [Central Portal Namespace Documentation](https://central.sonatype.org/register/namespace/#switching-to-ossrh-during-portal-early-access) provides detailed instructions for claiming a namespace.

 One should note that the namespace verification process is not instant.
-For own domain namespaces (e.g. `com.liblab`), additional step is required from the user, which involves setting up the verification key as a DNS reccord in order for the domain name to be verified by the Central Repository.
+For own domain namespaces (e.g. `com.liblab`), additional step is required from the user, which involves setting up the verification key as a DNS record in order for the domain name to be verified by the Central Repository.
 For GitHub namespaces (namespace in the form of `io.github.githuborgname`), though, verification process is automatic if the user is registered using the GitHub SSO.

 ### Generating Maven Credentials